Nikait/QISA/README.md

-# Quantum Self‑Attention for GPT‑1<!-- omit in toc -->
+# Quantum-Inspired Self-Attention in a Large Language Model<!-- omit in toc -->

-:scroll: [Paper](https://arxiv.org/abs/your-paper-id)  &nbsp; :computer: [Usage](#using-qsa-in-practice)  &nbsp; :books: [Related Projects](https://github.com/Nikait/QSA)
+:scroll: [Paper](https://arxiv.org/abs/your-paper-id)  &nbsp; :computer: [Usage](#using-qsa-in-practice)  &nbsp; :books: [Related Projects](https://github.com/Nikait/QISA)

-**TL;DR:** We replace the classical self‑attention in GPT‑1 with a quantum‑inspired attention mechanism, achieving logarithmic compression of attention parameters and up to 5× inference speedups via precomputed unitaries.
+**TL;DR:** We replace the classical self‑attention in GPT‑1 with a quantum‑inspired attention mechanism, achieving logarithmic compression of some attention layer, approx eight times lower cross-entropy loss compared to standard self-attention, and only a ~2.1 longer inference time.

 > [!TIP]
 > For a concise overview, see **Section Methods** (pp. X–Y) and **Fig. 1** in the [paper PDF](https://arxiv.org/pdf/your-paper-id.pdf).